bkimminich/it-security-lecture/slides/02-07-insecure_dependencies_and_configuration.md

 <hr>

-3. Use an [online test](https://www.ssllabs.com/ssltest/index.html) to check the rating of at least one SSL configuration of your employer's hosts
+3. Use [Mozilla Observatory](https://observatory.mozilla.org/) to check the rating of at least one SSL configuration of your employer's hosts

-_:information_source: Please consider ticking the "Do not show the results on the boards" checkbox before running the online scan!_
+_:information_source: Please consider ticking the "Don't include my site in the public results" checkbox before running the online scan!_

 ---